ComputerScienceHouse/csh-rideboard/README.md

 export GOOGLE_CLIENT_ID=<Google Client ID>
 export GOOGLE_CLIENT_SECRET=<Google Client Secret>
 ```
-6. If you are running from outside of CSH, you will want to have `client.ovpn` and `client.pass` where the pass is the username/password for authenticating ovpn.
-7. For with VPN: `docker build --pull --rm -f "Dockerfile" -t rideboard:ubuntu "." --build-arg VPN=true`, remove the build-arg for without VPN.
+6. Create and run with docker: `docker build --pull --rm -f "Dockerfile" -t rideboard:ubuntu "."` followed by `docker run -d -p 8080:8080 rideboard:ubuntu`
-8.
-6. To run the application:
-  - Set debug mode: `export FLASK_ENV=development`
-  - Export application: `export FLASK_APP=app.py`
-  - Run: `flask run`
+7. Run the startup.sh script to run locally.
-7. Now you can make your changes.
+8. Now you can make your changes.
 Make sure the changes made work and that your code passes pylint (run `pylint rides/`).
 Once you do that you can make your pullrequest.